ankit9214/web-scrapper/README.md

 ### Running

-Update Constants.java file with root url of comics and the time range for which you want to download it.
+Update Constants.java file with root url of comics and the date range for which you want to download it.
 For e.g.

 ```